Help Your Parents Retire Without Compromising Your Finances

 If you’re unsure of where your parents’ finances stand, have a gut feeling they’ll ask for help down the line, or have already been asked for help, the first step is to have an open and honest conversation.
 Your parents, as your caregivers, may have a hard time giving up the caregiving role.
 Let them know you’re not worried about your inheritance, you’re worried about your own financial future and don’t want bitter emotions to take a toll on your relationship if they end up needing significant financial help down the line.
 If you have siblings, you’ll want to address this as a team.

-If they’re open to it, take stock of their expenses (including any they can cut), debts, and income from Social Security and retirement plans.
+If they’re open to it, take stock of their expenses (including any they can cut), debts, and available income from either a pension or Social Security benefits to begin retirement planning.
 You’ll want to help them plan for healthcare costs, which, on average, adds up to 15 percent of annual expenses.
 Check for any tax credits they may qualify for, too.

 2. Confer with an Unbiased Third Party